cptx032/cee/README.md

 @import {stdlib, stdio, stdbool, MyLib.cee}
 ```

+You can use this command with the following keywords: `import, use, load, require, include, using, uses`

 ### func
-The `@func` is a tentative to make C functions with the sintax of Golang functions, so this:
+The `@func` is a way of creating C functions with a more flexible syntax.
+So you can write C functions that looks like Golang functions, Rust functions or Python functions.
+So this:
 ```c
 void main(void) {
     //
 }
 ```

-becomes
+can be written as:

 ```c
 @func main() {